T3DocumentationStarter/Public-Info-009/Documentation/StackOverflow/Index.rst

 The Stack Exchange network includes other sites which are handled like StackOverflow
 but with different topics and partially different rules.
-While StackOverflow's topic is "Computer Proramming" and english only other **areas** can have other topics and sometimes other languages.
+While StackOverflow's topic is "Computer Programming" and english only other **areas** can have other topics and sometimes other languages.
 There are some areas which cover the programming topic but are for other languages than english.
 Some Areas have topics which overlap with StackOverflow (programming) but they specialise the